 - Contextual Web

 In a more technical sense, these pages do not exist to the public.
 These remain restricted to the normal public and require proper authorization.
 Any attempt at hacking into corporate servers to access these confidential records involves serious penalties amounting to life imprisonment.

 The dark web exists only on darknets that require particular software, configurations or authorization to access whatever lies ahead.
 You won’t find these websites by a simple Google search.
-This network consists of both peer-to-peer and other well-known networks like Tor, Freenet, I2P etc.
+This network consists of peer-to-peer and well-known networks like Tor, Freenet, I2P, etc.

 Sometimes, the Dark Web is confused with Deep Web, which goes back to 2009.

 According to studies, the deeper submerged part of the iceberg represents a size of 400 to 500 times larger than the Surface Web.
 The Dark Web is also named Dark Net, Hidden Web, Invisible Web, etc.

 This name is worth its fame!
 The visitors have more chances to find many unwanted and malicious things here than at any other place.

 It composes of a major part of the web network and other content not enlisted or cannot be accessed through Google, Yahoo, Bing, and other search engines and browsers.